This post contains affiliate links for your convenience. View our full disclosure policy here.

-Centers are such an important part of early learning, but there are so many supplies!
-It’s hard to know what’s important to have, and what is too much.
+Math and literacy centers are one of my favorite times of the day.
+I love to watch the independence and incredible learning that happens during free-flowing centers.
+And while they are an incredibly important part of early learning, there are so many supplies!
+It’s hard to know what’s necessary to have, and what is too much.
 So I wanted to let you in on what I think are the best classroom supplies for Kindergarten center time!

 *Grab our Pre-K and Kindergarten Centers by Skill BUNDLE for engaging, hands-on centers for the entire year!

 Free-flowing centers not only allow the students to work at their own pace and connect with the material, they also allow the teacher flexibility to work with students and small groups in a more meaningful way.

 When teaching the routines for free-flowing centers in a Pre-K or Kindergarten classroom, it’s important to remember that before students are required to use materials with expectations they need time to simply EXPLORE them.
 This makes a huge difference with engagement and you will notice fewer management issues down the road.

 When it comes to actually setting up your classroom centers, it can feel like the supplies and materials needed are never-ending.
 But the nice part about centers is that you can decide if you want to be a minimalist or have every supply under the sun.